writethedocs/www/docs/guide/writing/docs-principles.rst

 In an ideal world, an automated system would generate documentation from the software's source code, *and* the system would be smart enough to generate *good* documentation without any additional input.
-Unfortunately we do not (yet) live in that world, and today the best documentation is hand-written, which means that just by writing *any* documentation, you are repeating yourself.
+Unfortunately, today, the best documentation is hand-written, which means that just by writing *any* documentation, you are repeating yourself.
 Sure, `documentation generators`_ exist and are useful, but it's important to acknowledge that they still require input from humans to function.